-Each class fulfills a certain role in combat; tanks soak damage, healers top up team HP, and DPS whittle down enemy HP.
+Each combat class fulfills a certain role in battle; tanks soak damage, healers top up team HP, and DPS whittle down enemy HP.
+There’s no wrong class to start as, since even dedicated healers can take down enemies on their own, but picking a DPS class is generally easier.
+These classes are the most efficient at killing foes and they have the easiest time in early dungeons, though higher levels still demand mastery of lots of mechanics.
 A “Light Party” will usually consist of a tank, healer, and two DPS, while the “Full Party” teams used in more difficult content typically doubles those numbers to eight.

 - A Realm Reborn

 - Arcanist/Scholar/Summoner (Healer/DPS)